voidsatisfaction/Paste-it/README.md

 `file: popup.js`

-This part fully control the popup section managing its UI and inner logics
+This part fully control the popup section managing its UI and inner logics.

-And, it also linked to the Background sending actions.
+And, it linked to the Background section sending actions to make background some logics as well.

 (It is inspired by redux)